CopernicaMarketingSoftware/Documentation/SMTPeter/quick-start/postfix.md

  > **Note:** If you specified a non-default TCP port in the *sasl_passwd file, you will have
     to use the same port when setting the **relayhost** parameter.

-After you have saved your changes you should restart Poxtfix and you should be ready to test.
+After you have saved your changes, restart Poxtfix and you should be ready to test.

 ```bash